louk-lang/louk/README.md

 //html
 <div v-on:click="confirm">{{save}}</div>
 ```
 Raw HTML will be passed through unmodified.
-Louk notation can be included on new lines inside HTML tags.
+Louk notation can be included on new lines between HTML tags.

 ```html
 //louk